Sam Kelly: Career

 In 1996, Kelly appeared at the National Theatre in Helen Edmundson's adaptation of Leo Tolstoy's War and Peace.
 He played Bernard in Holding On (1997) and Carl Langbehn in the five-part television drama Christabel (1988).
-He appeared in Midsomer Murders episode "Down Among the Dead Men" as Jack Fothergill in 2006 and as the eccentric impoverished ghostwriter, Majors, in the Inspector Morse episode "Second Time Around".
+He appeared in the Midsomer Murders episode "Down Among the Dead Men" as Jack Fothergill in 2006 and as the eccentric, impoverished ghostwriter, Majors, in the Inspector Morse episode "Second Time Around".

 Kelly went on to play Sir Joseph Porter in H.M.S.
 Pinafore with the new D'Oyly Carte Opera Company in 2002, having taken the role of Monsieur Jourdain "as a kind of Baroque Blackadder" in the 1912 version of Strauss's Ariadne auf Naxos with Scottish Opera at the 1997 Edinburgh Festival.

-In 1998, Kelly appeared as George Spelvin in a concert version of Strike Up the Band at the Barbican in London and also was seen in an episode of the first series of Cold Feet, playing Algernon Gifford.
+In 1998, Kelly appeared as George Spelvin in a concert version of Strike Up the Band at the Barbican in London and was also seen in an episode of the first series of Cold Feet, playing Algernon Gifford.

-On radio, he played the part of Carter Brandon in the BBC Radio 4 series of the continuing adventures of Uncle Mort and Carter Brandon in Uncle Mort's South Country and Uncle Mort's Celtic Fringe.
-These were written by Peter Tinniswood.
+On radio, he was a regular participant in Listen with Mother on BBC radio during the 1970s, and played the part of Carter Brandon in the BBC Radio 4 series of the continuing adventures of Uncle Mort and Carter Brandon in Uncle Mort's South Country and Uncle Mort's Celtic Fringe, which were written by Peter Tinniswood.